mech/Notes/Design (Product)/good_design.md

 34. Good design is vision of the end experience.
 Clear, high design expectations across organization.
 Shared understanding of what needs to be done.
 Priority and commitment.
 35. Technologies enabled, design established.
 36. We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.
 37. Don't try to own the experience.
 Let the community own it!
+38. A lot about design is telling a good story.

 ---
 1. Some designers will come up with an idea, and maybe at first it will seem a little strange.
 If there was some top-down review process, it wouldn't survive.
 But then it will turn out that it's a huge win with users.